ewomant/corpus-explorer/wdk-ui-resources-solr/README.md

 ---
 The UI assumes certain datatypes of the fields declared in [schema.xml](src/main/resources/solr/WdK/conf/schema.xml)

-- Fields starting with `goobi_` will by default, this behaviour is overriden for some fields which need different processing
-- Fields ending in `_wdk` or `_opac` (from the *csv-files) are by default  indexed as multivalued, indexed string fields and stored, this behaviour is overriden for some fields which need different processing
+- Fields starting with `goobi_` (from the initial METS/MOTS-Corpus format) or in `_wdk` or `_opac` (from the *csv-files) will by default be indexed as multivalued, indexed string fields and stored.
+This behaviour can be overriden for selected fields of a different field-types.
+- there are two types of preprocessed text-fields: `text_de`  is being analyzed as German text while `text_preprocessed` is only tokenized at whitespaces and expects text that has already been normalized and is currently used to conveniently provide the text in the form as used in topic-modeling.
 - fields starting on `topic_` contain the topic-intensity in the corpus and are expected to be of field-type `tdouble`
 - fields ending on `_topwords` expect topics to be indexed as string without preprocessing: These fields are used to extract topicnames throughout the tool.
-- there are two types of preprocessed text-fields: `text_de`  is being analyzed as German text while `text_preprocessed` is only tokenized at whitespaces and expects text that has already been normalized and is currently used to conveniently provide the text in the form as used in topic-modeling.
-- the following fields that are not created automatically are expected to be of type "int": `goobi_PublicationYear`, `page`, `Afz_wdk`
+- the content for the following fields needs to be parable as an "int": `goobi_PublicationYear`, `page`, `Afz_wdk`
 - `goobi_PublicationYear` needs to be 4-digits long in the form yyyy
 - The fields marked with  <!-- Multiple value metadata count fields --> are needed to provide the unique-value-option on multi-valued-fields
-- a `solr.RandomSortField` is included to draw randomized samples from the corpus
+- a `solr.RandomSortField` is included to draw randomized samples from the index

 velocity/config.vm-Configuration of fieldnames and topicmodels
 ----